swiss-ai/ml4science-apertus-rag-evaluation/docs/evaluation_method.md

 - All evaluations are done **without RAG** to establish true baseline performance
 - Temperature is set to 0 for deterministic results
-- Manual scoring ensures quality and consistency
+- **LLM-as-Judge** (Kimi-K2-Thinking) provides automated, consistent scoring
+- Judge model uses structured prompts with clear scoring criteria
-- Ambiguous cases should be documented for review
+- All scores are saved with full reasoning for transparency and review